 Historical Eras

-Human history is divided in five epochs: Prehistory, Ancient, Post-Classical, Early Modern and Late Modern.
-For the study of music history, the last three epochs are subdivided into smaller stylistic eras such as Middle Ages, Renaissance, Baroque, Classical, Romantic and Modern.
+Human history is divided in five epochs: Prehistory, Ancient, Post-Classical, Early Modern, and Late Modern.
+For the study of music history, the last three epochs are subdivided into smaller stylistic eras such as Middle Ages, Renaissance, Baroque, Classical, Romantic, and Modern.

-The scientific designation of prehistory is the Paleolithic era, also called the stone age, an expanse of time encompassing nearly three million years.
-Lucy the Australopithecus and other hominins are, in many ways, more ape than human.
-We don't know if Lucy made music but she probably lacked speech due to an ape-like vocal tract and chimpanzee sized brain.
-Thus, for the purposes of music, we exclude hominins from the Lower Paleolithic (3,000,000 BP) and focus on early humans in the Middle Paleolithic (300,000 to 30,000 BP) and thereafter.
+Lucy, the Australopithecus, roamed the Earth approximately 3.2 million years ago.
+While it’s uncertain whether Lucy possessed musical abilities, it’s plausible that she lacked speech due to her ape-like vocal tract and chimpanzee-sized brain.
+Consequently, for the purpose of music, we exclude hominins from the Lower Paleolithic (3,000,000 BP) and focus on early humans in the Middle Paleolithic (300,000 to 30,000 BP) and beyond.

 Ancient History